Theoretical Vs Actual Food Cost Calculation

 Theoretical vs Actual Food Cost Calculation

-Pipeline Architecture & Data Ingestion
+Pipeline Topology & Data Ingestion

 import pandas as pd